 Dear Brewer Schools’ Families and Staff,

-BCS will have a bag lunch available for those students who are quarantining.
-Here is the lunch request form.
-Families can pick up the lunch by driving up to the front entrance at Brewer Community School between 10:00 a.m. and 10:30 a.m. on the day the lunch is needed.
-Please submit your form by 9:00 a.m. of that day.
+Any student who needs to go remote can have a bag lunch provided by the district.
+Here is the request form: Lunch Request Form.
+Families can pick up the lunch by driving up to the front entrance at Brewer Community School between 10:00 a.m. and 10:30 a.m.
+Please submit your form by 9:00 a.m. on the day the lunch is needed.

 People should stay home when they are sick.
 COVID-19 is a respiratory illness that ranges from mild to severe.
 It can be more severe in adults 60 years and older and in those with underlying conditions.
 The virus mainly spreads when an infected person coughs or sneezes and an uninfected person breathes in the virus.
 Signs and symptoms include the following: